markszulc/experience-manager-learn.en/help/cloud-service/debugging/aem-sdk-local-quickstart/dispatcher-tools.md

 ---
 title: Debugging Dispatcher Tools
-description: Dispatcher Tools provides a local version of the AEM Disaptcher caching layer.
+description: The Dispatcher Tools provides a containerized Apache Web Server environment that can be used to simulate AEM as a Cloud Services' AEM Publish service's Dispatcher locally.
+Debugging Dispatcher Tools' logs and cache contents can be vital in ensuring the end-to-end AEM application and supporting cache and security configurations are correct.
-feature:
+feature: dispatcher, aem-sdk
 topics: development
 version: cloud-service
 doc-type: tutorial
 activity: develop
 audience: developer
-kt: 5252
+kt: 5918
 ---

 # Debugging Dispatcher Tools

 The Dispatcher Tools provides a containerized Apache Web Server environment that can be used to simulate AEM as a Cloud Services' AEM Publish service's Dispatcher locally.
+Debugging Dispatcher Tools' logs and cache contents can be vital in ensuring the end-to-end AEM application and supporting cache and security configurations are correct.

 >[!NOTE] Since Dispatcher Tools is container-based, everytime it is restarted, prior logs and cache contents are destroyed.